PWC Advice for Wearing Prescription Eyeglasses…

-Lastly, keep your various Sea Doo riding glasses in good protective cases when not in use and all together in one convenient place so they always with you for a ride, not sitting on the kitchen counter at home.
-And after every ride, take a moment to clean the lens and tighten frame screw so they are ready to go for your next adventure.
+Lastly, keep your various Sea Doo riding glasses in good protective cases when not in use and all together in one convenient place so they are always with you for Sea Doo riding, not sitting on the kitchen counter at home.
+And after every Sea Doo ride, take a moment to clean the lens and tighten frame screw so they are ready to go for your next adventure.

 The tips and advice in this article are the opinions of the author, may not work in every situation and are intended only for the convenience and interest of the reader, who has the personal responsibility to confirm the validity, accuracy and relevancy of this information prior to putting it to their own use.